ResetSmith/ResetSmith.github.io/content/posts/monitoring/prom_install/index.md

 sudo systemctl status grafana-server
 ```

-If the status comes back <span style="color:green">'active'</span> then we are good to enable the service.
+If the status comes back 'active' then we are good to enable the service.
 ```
 sudo systemctl enable grafana-server
 ```